salitomeyo/learning-documentation/notes/books.theArtOfGameDesign.Chapter5.md

 For step two use every means possible to reinforce that theme.
 Some examples include:

-* Cave shape: We created a new, four-screen Cave shape.
+* **Cave shape**: We created a new, four-screen Cave shape.
-* Motion Platform: Feeling of a rocking, swaying boat.
+* **Motion Platform**: Feeling of a rocking, swaying boat.
 We custom built a platform using pneumatics.
-* Interface: The ship is steered with a ship's wheel, and we had real metal cannons that players would use to aim and fire.
+* **Interface**: The ship is steered with a ship's wheel, and we had real metal cannons that players would use to aim and fire.
-* Visuals: "hyper-real" look.
+* **Visuals**: "hyper-real" look.
 We used high-end graphics hardware and rich textures and models.
-* Music: Use the music from the ride.
+* **Music**: Use the music from the ride.
-* Audio: Our sound designers created a custom ten-speaker sound system that could play sounds from all directions, making you feel like you were out at sea.
+* **Audio**: Our sound designers created a custom ten-speaker sound system that could play sounds from all directions, making you feel like you were out at sea.
-* A Feeling of Freedom: Piracy is all about freedom.
+* **A Feeling of Freedom**: Piracy is all about freedom.
 Our gameplay mechanics were designed to let players sail wherever they chose, but at the same time ensure the players have an exciting time.
 Details of how this was accomplished will be discussed in detail in Chapter 16.
-* Dead Men Tell No Tales: In the fantasy, you don't die, or if you do, it is in an incredibly dramatic way, and you do not return.
+* **Dead Men Tell No Tales**: In the fantasy, you don't die, or if you do, it is in an incredibly dramatic way, and you do not return.
 We were trying very hard to maintain a dramatic interest curve (explained in Chapter 14).
 If the players could suddenly die in the middle of the game, it would spoil that.
-Our solution was to make players invulnerable throughout the majority of the game, but if they took too many hits over the course of the experience, their ship would sink dramatically at the end of the final battle.
-This broke with videogame tradition, but theme is more important than tradition.
+Our solution make players invulnerable throughout the majority of the game, but if they took too many hits their ship would sink dramatically at the end of the final battle.
+This broke with videogame tradition.
+But
+> theme is more important than tradition.
-* Treasure: We came up with a special technique that made flat, handpainted treasures seem to be solid, dimensional objects that sat prominently on the ship's deck.
+* **Treasure**: We came up with a special technique that made flat, handpainted treasures seem to be solid, dimensional objects that sat prominently on the ship's deck.
-* Lighting: We needed to light the room the players stood in.
+* **Lighting**: We needed to light the room the players stood in.
 How could we theme that?
 We used special filters on the light that made it look like it was light reflected off of water.
-* A Place for my Stuff: People who step up to the controls need a place to put their bags, purses, etc. We created bags out of fishing nets that really look like they belong on a boat.
+* **A Place for my Stuff**: People who step up to the controls need a place to put their bags, purses, etc. We created bags out of fishing nets that really look like they belong on a boat.
-* Air Conditioning: The vents were placed at the front of the ship, blowing back, so players feel a breeze as they sail their ship.
+* **Air Conditioning**: The vents were placed at the front of the ship, blowing back, so players feel a breeze as they sail their ship.
-* The Eyes of Bluebeard: One thing we never figured out how to theme was the 3D glasses.
-In the end, we gave up, and let that detail go unthemed.
-To our surprise, the cast member who was about to lead us on board proclaimed "Before ye board, ye must wear the Eyes of Bluebeard.”
-This was surprising, because it was not in the "official script" given to cast members.
+* **The Eyes of Bluebeard**: We never figured out how to theme was the 3D glasses.
+We gave up, and let that detail go unthemed.
+To our surprise, the cast member who was about to lead us on board proclaimed "Before ye board, ye must wear the Eyes of Bluebeard".
 The ride attendants succeeded where we had failed.
 It was a simple and effective way to theme a detail that escaped us, and a powerful illustration that when you have a strong unifying theme, it makes it easier for everyone on the team to make useful contributions.

 This is not a complete list.
 Everything we did and every decision we made was focused on whether it would reinforce the theme and deliver the essential experience we wanted to get across.
 You might argue that without a big budget, you can't afford to do fancy theming.
 But **many theming details are really quite inexpensive.
 They can be a line of text, or a color choice, or a sound effect**.
 And theming is fun — once you get in the habit of trying to make as many things as possible fit your theme, it's hard to stop.
 But why would you stop?
 And this gives us Lens #9.